Lagrangian intersections and a conjecture of Arnol'd: Hamiltonian periodic orbits and Concluding remarks

 Here $h=[\C P^{n-1}]\in H_{2n-2}(\C P^n,\Z_2)$ the class of a hyperplane in the quantum homology $QH(\C P^n)$.
 So $\C P^n$ has a FQF of length $n+1$ with order $1$, and hence every $\varphi\in\ham(\C P^n)$ must have at least $n+1$ fixed points.
 This recovers the classical result by Fortune~\cite{Fo}, see also~\cite{FW,Fl3}.
 Many other related results could also be obtained similarly.
 A completed list of such examples is not possible to present here, for more examples we refer to~\cite{GG}.

-\item In principle, one could extend Ljusternik--Schnirelman theory to a more general background of spectral invariants, for instance, \textit{spectral length} introduced by Atallah and Shelukhin~\cite{AS}, \textit{spectral invariants with bulk}~introduced by Fukaya \textit{et al }~\cite{FOOO}, \textit{PHF spectral invariants} introduced by Edtmair and Hutchings~\cite{EH} and so on.
-After that one may use various versions of Ljusternik--Schnirelman theory to study properties of Hamiltonian dynamics or symplectic geometry,{\footnote{which we will investigate in our future work~\cite{Go4}}} e.g., making more refined estimates of the numbers of Lagrangian intersections, periodic orbits, Reeb chords, etc, it shall appear elsewhere.
+In principle, one could extend Ljusternik--Schnirelman theory to a more general background of spectral invariants, for instance, the \textit{boundary depth} introduced by Usher~\cite{Us,Us2}, \textit{spectral length} introduced by Atallah and Shelukhin~\cite{AS}, \textit{spectral invariants with bulk}~introduced by Fukaya \textit{et al }~\cite{FOOO}, \textit{PHF spectral invariants} introduced by Edtmair and Hutchings~\cite{EH} and so on.
+After that one may use various versions of Ljusternik--Schnirelman theory to study properties of Hamiltonian dynamics or symplectic geometry,{\footnote{which we will investigate in our future work~\cite{Go4}}} e.g., making more refined estimates of the numbers of Lagrangian intersections, periodic orbits, Reeb chords, etc. For more applications of Ljusternik--Schnirelman theory we refer to~\cite{Go1,Go2,Go3,Go4}.